MisaOgura/flashtorch/README.md

 ## Installation

-If you are installing `flashtorch` for the first time:
+If you are installing FlashTorch for the first time:

 ```bash
 $ pip install flashtorch